 Just be careful not to fall or hit any objects yo!

 The local trains are also perfect for people watching as well as for trying some street food since vendors will board the train and go selling from wagon to wagon.

 Most trains have 3 classes although the difference between quality is minimal.
 My best suggestion?
 Choose 2nd class and just hang by the door in case you overheat instead of choosing the crammed up 3rd class or the A/C 1st class.

-Things to do and see in Sri Lanka #04: Hike a mountain (or two or three…) and feel the breath of nature
+Hike a Mountain (or two or three…) and Feel the Breath of Nature

 Sri Lanka might not have extremely tall snow caped mountains but it sure has many medium size mountains and small hills from where you can see the entire jungle and spots some unique wildlife.

 Even better, there’s many religious peaks where you can find Buddhist temples (did you know that 70% of Sri Lanka is Buddhist?) of which Adam’s Peak is the most famous one for religious pilgrimages.

 Sure, hiking in the humid heat of Sri Lanka might seem like a big challenge but the view you shall get from there will make it really worth your time.